 Free and Cheap Things to do in Cincinnati All Winter:

 Great Parks of Hamilton County offers a number of fun winter events that happen both inside and outside.
-You do have to have a park sticker to get into the park and it’s currently $10/car for all of 2019.
+You do have to have a park sticker to get into the park.
 Click here for the Great Parks event calendar.

 The 21c Museum Hotel has two floors of art galleries that are free and always open (24/7) unless they have a private event.
 Click here to see their current exhibition.
 The 21C Museum Hotel is right across from the Aronoff Center for the Arts.